MikeDigitize/Scrolla/README.md

 ### Sequencer

 Scrolla sequence is Scrolla but with the ability to sequence scroll animations together.
 The sequence method is a static property on the Scrolla function and accepts an array of targets to scroll to, either as selectors, HTMLElements or objects with x and y properties as mentioned above, and additionally a function that returns a scroll target.
+Plus it takes an optional second argument, like Scrolla, to set the scroll speed.

 ```javascript
 // pass in scroll targets in a variety of ways